LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/api-reference/sendapi-send.md

 search: exclude
 ---

-The SEND method allows you to send a JSON payload.
+The SEND method allows you to send a JSON payload to LiveEngage.
+This method is used for to publish a message from the consumer to the agent or to close a conversation.
+The connector can use this method for one action at a time as it is not a batch endpoint as CONVERSATION.
+This method would normally be used to send a text message, close a conversation, send metadata, set user profile (send SDEs) and send chat-state events (e.g. consumer is typing).

 ### Request URI